PUQ-sp-z-o-o/PUQVPNCP/doc/09. VPN accounts/create-vpn-account.md

 In this panel tab you can create new VPN accounts.

-<p class="callout success">This activity can be simplified by using additional modules for WHMCS that automate the whole process.
-[More information here.](https://puqcloud.com/whmcs-modules-vpn/)</p>
+>This activity can be simplified by using additional modules for WHMCS that automate the whole process.
+[More information here.](https://puqcloud.com/whmcs-modules-vpn/)

-#### Create VPN account
+### Create VPN account

 To create a VPN account go to **VPN accounts -&gt; Add VPN account**